Beginnerbakes

 Instructions

-1. Preheat the oven to 350°F (175°C).
+1. Preheat the oven to 350 degrees F (175 degrees C).
 Line a baking sheet with parchment paper.

 2. In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt until evenly combined.

-3. In a separate small bowl, beat the egg with the vanilla extract, orange zest, applesauce, and fresh orange juice until smooth.
+3. In a small bowl, beat the egg with the vanilla extract, orange zest, applesauce, and fresh orange juice until smooth.

-7. Bake in the preheated oven for 20-25 minutes, or until the log is set and lightly golden.
-Remove from oven and let cool for 10 minutes.
+7. Bake for 20 to 25 minutes, until the log is set and lightly golden.
+Cool on the baking sheet for 10 minutes so it slices cleanly.

 Frequently Asked Questions